karamakil08/Stm32-based-board/README.md

 # Stm32-based-board
-This is a STM32F103C8T board
+This is a STM32F103C8T based board